87tana/87tana.github.io/README.md

 ### Summery:

-In this study, I explore the impacts of different components of an encoder-decoder convolutional neural network (CNN) for tumor segmentation in the 2D MRI Brain Tumor Image Dataset.
+The project focuses on evaluating different configurations of an encoder-decoder convolutional neural network (CNN) to identify the most effective techniques for tumor segmentation using 2D MRI brain tumor images.

 To study the effects of network structure on segmentation results, I conducted ablation studies on different parts of my base network (see Figure 1).
 All experiments were performed on Google Colab with GPU acceleration, and the learning rate was adjusted based on the learning curve of each experiment.